How to make your clients feel special: My 15 secrets to creating a boutique client experience

 12) Delivery.
 None of the client service items would work if I weren’t ultimately delivering good work—responsive, high-quality, customized advice.
 The Warmth & Competence model needs Warmth—but it falls apart without Competence.

 14) Connection.
-I’m connected on Facebook to most of my clients.
+I’m connected on social media to most of my clients.
 Some people suggest keeping a sharp separation between work and non-work; beyond obvious boundaries, I don’t think that’s mandatory.
 This means I can like/comment on things happening in clients’ lives in general.
-(Not everything, of course, but Facebook’s algorithm helps there.)
+(Not everything, of course, but the algorithm helps there.)
 This is somewhat unique—especially when I do coaching, I’m embedded in the business aspect of clients’ lives.
 Your clients may choose to be more distant—but the key is letting them choose.

 15) Bonuses, Not Expectations.
 My bonuses do set a high bar for future client experiences, but my goal is to under-promise and over-deliver.
 For instance, I didn’t promise to send “thinking of you” photos while on vacation in Australia, but I sent several while I was there.
 To be sure, this sets an ever-higher bar for each subsequent year-end mailing, but that’s not a bad problem when you want to show Warmth & Competence.